 Richard Schneider developed the First Electric Heating Apparatus in 1896, which is a process that involves melting solder to join metals.
-This process known as soldering is commonly used in electronics, metalworking, plumbing, roofing, and joining wires.
+This process, known as soldering, is commonly used in electronics, metalworking, plumbing, roofing, and joining wires.

 Well, in this reading, we’ll explore what soldering is, its applications, parts, equipment, diagram, and how it works.
-We’ll also explore what solder is, types, and how to solder.
+We’ll also explore what solder is, its types, and how to solder.
 Also, in the reading, we’ll explain what desoldering is, and the four methods of desoldering.

 What is Soldering?